 Lay Subsidy - taxation list.
 This was written in the order of the farms visited, the previous entry being for Roberto le Cartere who has fines for Stock Farm in 1292 and 1352.
 The following six entries cannot be associated with specific farms, but the next is De Willelmo ate Townsends who in 1348 paid a fine for Greencroft which is just across the road from Greencross.
 Thus this entry could well refer to Greencross.
 Equally well, it could apply to any farm along Green Lane between Stock Farm and Green Cross.
 However there were only two and Croucher is not associated with either.
 [Back]

 Pipe Rolls - medieval accounts for the bishopric estates, written on skins which were rolled up and stored in a tube or "pipe".
 Unfortunately 14 from the years from 1244 to 1320 have disappeared from the Winchester records.
-A relational data base of the records from "SN4086 - Peasant Land Market in Southern England, 1260-1350" by M Page can be found at University of Essex.
-I am currently going through this data extracting the relevant entries.
+A relational data base of the records from "SN4086 - Peasant Land Market in Southern England, 1260-1350" by M Page was at University of Essex.
+I have extracted the relevant entries.
 The entries relevant to Headley (which was part of Sutton Manor can be found on John Owen's site.
 These cover the period 1210 to 1670, but there are no references to Crouchers.
 [Back]

 Virgate - the Farnham Manor virgate was about 32 modern acres - see Medieval Farnham by Father (Etienne) Robo 1935.
 It is a quarter of a hide.[Back]